 (c) a Job Services identification card issued by Centrelink or by a Job Services Australia provider that includes a job seeker identification number.

-(2) Subject to subregulation (3), no amount of a category A course fee is payable for a semester by a person who is an unemployed person at the commencement of the semester.
+(2) Subject to subregulation (3), no amount of a category A course fee is payable on or before 30 June 2012 in respect of a semester by a person who is an unemployed person at the commencement of the semester.

 (3) Subregulation (2) does not apply if the unemployed person was —